monte-flora/scikit-explain/README.md

 ## Tutorial notebooks

 The notebooks provides the package documentation and demonstrate PyMint API, which was used to create the above figures.
+If you are experiencing issues with loading the jupyter notebooks, you can enter the URL/location of the notebooks into the following address: https://nbviewer.jupyter.org/.

 - [**Permutation Importance**](https://github.com/monte-flora/py-mint/blob/master/tutorial_notebooks/permutation_importance_tutorial.ipynb)
 - [**Accumulated Local effects**](https://github.com/monte-flora/py-mint/blob/master/tutorial_notebooks/accumulated_local_effect_tutorial.ipynb)